klundberg/klundberg.github.io/_posts/2018-12-09-pokemon-yellow-arbitrary-code-execution-reference.md

 The ID you want controls what `Lemonade` and `Repel`'s quantities must be.
 For a transferrable mew, you want `Lemonade x89` and `Repel x 12`.
 To change it back, consult [the reddit thread I linked earler](https://www.reddit.com/r/pokemon/comments/5q8zlg/getting_gen_1_mew_in_yellow_guide_does_not_work/).

-Once you do this, then you can use the gift pokeon code to get a legitimate Mew.
+Once you do this, then you can use the gift pokeon code to get a legitimate, transferrable Mew.

 ### To edit the DV stats of a pokemon
 This will let you make a pokemon "perfect" by ensuring its individual stat adjustments (called IVs in later games, but DVs in generation 1/2) are the best ones possible, or are the precise values needed for a pokemon to be considered shiny upon transfer.